-The following six-step approach can help you understand your obligations with respect to the BOI Reporting Rules.
+The following six-step approach can help you understand your obligations with respect to the BOI Reporting Rules:

-- 1) Determine if your company is exempt from being considered a "reporting company" subject to the BOI Reporting Rules. - 2) Identify all "beneficial owner(s)" of your reporting company. - 3) Identify all "company applicant(s)" of your reporting company. - 4) Collect required information for the reporting company, the beneficial owner(s) and the company applicant(s). - 5) File the initial BOIR before the reporting deadline. - 6) Update or correct the BOIR if there is any change to the BOI or if there is any inaccuracy in the previously submitted BOIR.
+- (1) Determine if your company is exempt from being considered a "reporting company" subject to the BOI Reporting Rules. - (2) Identify all "beneficial owner(s)" of your reporting company. - (3) Identify all "company applicant(s)" of your reporting company (for reporting companies created/registered on or after January 1, 2024 only). - (4) Collect required information for the reporting company, the "beneficial owner(s)" and the company applicant(s). - (5) File the initial BOIR before the reporting deadline. - (6) File an updated or corrected BOIR if there is any change to or inaccuracy in the previously submitted BOIR.

-Details regarding each of these steps follows in the next section of this Quick Guide.
+Details regarding each of these steps follow in the next section of this Quick Guide.